We use cookies to improve your experience. By using our site, you agree to our use of cookies. Learn more.

 Add Instro Web Assist to almost any website

-Generate your widget in the dashboard, copy your Instro snippet, and then place it using the pattern that matches your stack.
+Generate your widget in the dashboard, then install it with the `instro-web-assist` npm package for modern app projects or copy your Instro snippet into the stack that matches your website.

 Universal snippet